Smoothieware/Smoothie2-old/README.md

  * modules/tools/zprobe : Port ( could be quite easy )
  * modules/tools/simpleshell : Port

+ * The FPGA requires a SGPIO spi library
+ * The FPGA requires a way to flash a .bin to it over JTAG from the M4

 Things that are broken during the port and should be added back as things progress ( some things might be missing here.
 I try to use the TOADDBACK label when commenting things so search for that too ) :